nontravis/view-group-savedstate-example/README.md

 # ViewGroup savedstate EXAMPLE

-If you want to Test savedstate
+If you want to test savedstate

 Enable **Developer mode**

 ```
-Go to Developer Options -> and check **Don't Keep Activities**
+Go to Developer Options -> and check ** Don't Keep Activities **
 ```

 ![View savedstate][view_savedstate]